University of Hawaii Maui College

 - Maui Community College is a learning-centered institution that provides affordable, high quality credit and non-credit educational opportunities to a diverse community of lifelong learners.

-- The teacher population of 141 teachers has declined by 31% over five years.
+- The teacher population of 141 teachers has stayed relatively flat over five years.

 |University of Hawaii Maui College||(HI) Community College Avg.|